-MTU wants to use deep geothermal energy as a source of energy at its site in Munich-Allach.
+MTU uses deep geothermal energy as a source of energy at its site in Munich-Allach.
 The goal of our company climate action strategy is to reduce our carbon footprint.
 As a sustainable energy source, geothermal energy is an important component of our climate strategy at this location.
-Based on preliminary studies, we assume that we could cover about 80 percent of our heating requirements on-site with thermal water.
-This page explains how geothermal energy works and what we already know about the geothermal deposit in Allach.
+We cover up to 80 percent of our heat demand with energy from the earth—saving around 10,000 metric tons of CO₂ per year.
+The plant was completed in just three years – from the first drilling to the official opening.
+MTU is already planning the next expansion stage: by 2027, a larger production pump is scheduled to be installed.
+You can find all the details about the geothermal deposit in Allach and the individual project milestones here on this page.

 Topping-out Ceremony for the Heat Distribution Center